BigPolarBear1/Factorization_new/README.md

 Oh well.
 Guess that buys people a few more extra days until shit hits the fan.

 the NSA cryptologist reading this knows what is about to happen in a few days.
 Tick tock fuckers.

+If you want to know why I am going to do what I am going to do, it is beause MSFT fired my manager simply because he stood up for me.
+Fired him for giving me a promotion, that I had earned, but MSFT claimed I hadn't despite all the bugs I found.
+Because people made it impossible for me to stay with my friends.
+The only thing in life that mattered to me.
+I havn't seen my friends in almost a year.
+Everything I go outside running, I think about those days I was in Vancouver, with my friends, running around the seawall with my teamlead.
+You took away the best days of my life, and left nothing but ruin for me and my manager.
+A price has to be paid and a price will be paid, and I am stopping at nothing until this happens.
+Go to hell.
+I will destroy Microsoft for what they have done and I do not care who gets caught in the crossfire.